sirmay1/GIT-UPLOAD/README.md

 # GIT-UPLOAD
 All Personal projects not related to THE ODIN PROJECT.
 Completed on my own using other resources.
-TheseTube and Udemy courses and created these projects from ideas from these resources but it should be noted these projects aren't copies from others.
+These projects were created using resources such as YouTube, Udemy courses, MDN site and I created these projects from ideas from these resources but it should be noted these projects weren't copied from others.
 These projects are of my own invention.